crilleaz/SteamCasebot/README.md

 # SteamCasebot
-Keep a hourly track on case prices directly on your discord server!
+Keep a hourly track on case prices directly on your discord server!<br>
 A Steam case bot (CS:GO Cases) with integrated Discord support.

 # About